pycampers/pycampers.github.io/index.md

 Hey there!
 Looks like you found us,

-We're a techno religion, which preaches the python programming language.
+Py Campers is techno religion, which preaches the python programming language.

 ( See _why_ techno religions are important [here](https://www.youtube.com/watch?v=lgeyUd_piiU) )